glific/glific/README.md

 ## Updating your instance

+For v0.x releases, we will be resetting the DB and not saving existing state.
+Run the following commands to update your codebase from the glicic repository.

   * Ensure you are in the top level directory of the glific api code.
   * Get the latest code from master: `git switch master; git pull`
   * Run the setup command: `mix setup`

-For v0.x releases, we will be resetting the DB and not saving existing state.
-Run the following commands to push from
 ## Documentation

   * [Code docs](https://glific.github.io/doc./)